-Tony Johnson BA, FAICD, LLB, LLM (Companies & Securities), is a lawyer and an accredited mediator.
+Tony Johnson BA, LLB, LLM, FAICD (Companies & Securities), is a lawyer and an accredited mediator.
 Tony is Chairman of the national law firm Johnson Winter & Slattery.
 He has worked extensively in the corporate advisory and commercial disputes area.

-Mr Johnson is also Chairman of AA Scott Pty Ltd, listed entity Scott Corporation Limited, a Director of Adelaide Community Healthcare Alliance and Cepahlon Australia Pty Ltd.
+Mr Johnson is also Chairman of AA Scott Pty Ltd, listed entity Scott Corporation Limited and Director of Adelaide Community Healthcare Alliance.